MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-22 files on your home page and [PAGE Z] page contain query string (Figure 4.7), which prevents browsers from saving them for future usage.
+22 files on your homepage and [PAGE Z] page contain query string (Figure 4.7), which prevents browsers from saving them for future usage.

-Figure 4.7 – A list of files requested by your home page and [PAGE Z] page that contain a query string.
+Figure 4.7 – A list of files requested by your homepage and [PAGE Z] page that contain a query string.

 | File        |
 | ------------- |